top of page

 Cognitive Behavioural Therapy (CBT) is by far the most effective treatment for the mental illnesses that are skyrocketing in our epicenter demographic - anxiety and depression.
 This therapy works by treating "cognitive distortions" - ways of thinking that distort reality in unhealthy ways.
 Here are some of the most common:

-Catastrophization/Negativity Bias - Seeing things in the worst light and overestimating the likelihood of the worst outcomes.
+• Catastrophization/Negativity Bias - Seeing things in the worst light and overestimating the likelihood of the worst outcomes, dismissing positive evidence.

 Why are young women more affected than young men?
 Well to be clear, liberal-progressive young men have also been substantially affected, by about half as much as young women, who just fell first and fell hardest.
 The ideological factor is much more powerful than the gender factor - conservative women are reporting better mental health than liberal-progressive men.

-But young, white, highly progressive anglo women are where all of the risk factors converge.
+But young, white, highly progressive Anglo women are where all of the risk factors converge.
 They are significantly more likely to attend university than men, and even more likely to study in the humanities and social science departments that teach anti-resilience frameworks.
 The steep rise in mental illness since 2012 has been more concentrated in college-educated families.
-They're also much more likely to consume algorithmic social media - where large scale studies have shown a massive rise in cognitive distortions in recent years.
+They're also much more likely than men to consume algorithmic social media - where large scale studies have shown a massive rise in cognitive distortions in recent years in English speaking countries.

-These factors all reinforce each other - where educators, managers and administrators fear a social media mob that is driven by algorithms that actively promote cognitive distortions and mental illness.
+These factors all reinforce each other in a negative feedback loop - where educators, managers and administrators fear a social media mob that is driven by algorithms that actively promote cognitive distortions and mental illness.

 Taken altogether, this is a smoking gun for our mental health crisis.
-We have a subculture that is actively promoting mental illness, not just on social media but with the authority of schools and HR departments.
-I can't find another candidate that has anywhere near the same evidentiary support.
+We have a subculture that is actively promoting mental ill-being, not just on social media but with the authority of schools and HR departments.
+I'm keen to hear alternative theories and will amend this post if any hold water, but I can't find another candidate that has anywhere near the same evidentiary support.

-What's more, this culture actively polices itself to prevent challenge.
-The study at Rutgers University of its undergraduates showed that exposure to DEI content increased not just black and white thinking but also hostile attribution bias (falsely blaming people for things based on their identity) and a punitive approach to diversities of perspective.
+Even worse for mental health, this subculture actively polices itself to punish healthier perspectives.
+The study at Rutgers University of its undergraduates showed that exposure to DEI content increased not just black and white thinking but also hostile attribution bias (falsely blaming people for things based on their identity) and a demonizing and punitive approach to diversities of perspective.

 So what CBT calls "treatment", this anti-resilience culture aggressively condemns as "gaslighting" or "toxic positivity".
-What positive psychology calls leadership and resilience, this anti-resilience culture denigrates as privilege, insensitivity, bypassing, victim-blaming and tone-policing.
+What positive psychology calls leadership and resilience, this anti-resilience culture denigrates as privilege, insensitivity, or victim-blaming.

 "Pathocracy" in Our Institutions